javiersteg/raspberry-noaa-v2-amd64/README.md

 This brand is in actually development and shouldn't be used to production.

+The test brand (this) has i386 and amd64 packages.
+But only can be choosed to install it.
+So i strongly recomend download the version i386 or amd64 on the acordly branch that name is i386 or amd64

 Thanks to the original developers.

 /// IMPORTANT ///